OUR BOARD

 Mana Academy's Board of Directors are a volunteer board of professionals from a wide variety of fields whose charge is to ensure the school is executing its charter with full fidelity.

-Please submit all inquiry or requests to be put on the agenda at least 48 hours in advance to board@themanaacademy.org.
+Please check the Mana Academy calendar for schedule board meetings.
+You can also view meeting information the state Public Meeting Notice website.
+Submit all inquiry or requests to be put on the agenda at least 48 hours in advance to board@themanaacademy.org.

 Board of Directors